PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-11 09:47:42
+Last updated: 2024-04-11 09:48:16
-Random Quote: Here are a few fun facts about Long Island...
-Number 1: It's Brooklyn's fart-trail. - Robin Scherbatsky
+Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra